-Hence, V-BLAST I performs worse than V-BLAST II for all channel parameters.
-We postpone the discussion of V-BLAST III to Section \ref{sec:outage} where we introduce the outage formulation.

-Using ML decoding for each individual data stream, the complexity of the MMSE-SIC architecture is again exponential in blocklength.
-However, unlike the decorrelator and linear MMSE receiver, not all $M$ streams can be decoded in parallel and delay is incurred as later streams have to wait for earlier streams to finish decoding.
+The complexity of the linear MMSE-SIC architecture is determined by the decoding algorithm used for the individual data streams.
+Note that, unlike the zero-forcing and linear MMSE receivers, not all $\mrt$ streams can be decoded in parallel and delay is incurred as later streams have to wait for earlier streams to finish decoding.